- Baseplate

 Invitation Modal

-This dashboard provides visibility into pending, accepted, and declined invitations.
+This dashboard provides visibility into all target_users for the organization and the pending, accepted, and declined invitations.
 Users can track invitation statuses and resend invites if necessary.
+Users can add and remove target_users from the table.

 System-Level Invitation Reports